TechxArtisanStudio/techxartisan_home/docs/project.md

             frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </div>

-Just click ☝ the Google Slide above (if your browser supports it) to browse through and enjoy the audio intro 🔊.
+Just click ☝ the Google Slide above (if your browser supports it) to browse through and enjoy the audio intro 🔊 powered by *Google NotebookLM*.

 <div class="grid cards" markdown>